Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ## NumpadListener

-This class is a decorator over the [KeyboardListener](#keyboardlistener) class.
-It allows you to easily subscribe to all Numpad numeric keys.
+The NumpadListener class allows you to easily subscribe to Numpad buttons.
+It is a decorator over the [KeyboardListener](#keyboardlistener) class.
+To create an object of this class, it needs to be passed an existing KeyboardListener through which it will create subscriptions.

+Using the `Subscribe()` method, it subscribes to each numeric Numpad key.
+The method has a single required parameter `Action<Key>` which is triggered when one of the buttons is pressed.
+To unsubscribe from all events, you need to call the `Unsubscribe()` method.

 ```c#
 var keyboardListener = new KeyboardListener();